zamfiresq/MOOSIC/README.md

-# MOOMUSIC - Music Player
+# MOOSIC - Music Player

 This project was written for the OOP course at the Faculty of Mathematics and Computer Science, University of Bucharest.